The Manifesto.

 • Another person experiences self-consciousness, easy embarrassment and sweating.

-• …and there is a unique person for every and any combination or permutation of a long list of related signs and symptoms describing typical responses to what is unfamiliar and uncomfortable…so the list goes on and on…
+There is a unique person for every and any combination or permutation of a long list of related signs and symptoms describing typical responses to what is unfamiliar and uncomfortable.
+So the list goes on and on.

-Fair Warning: Nouns used as labels are dangerous.
+Fair Warning: Nouns used as labels can be dangerous.

 "She is fat."